 8. How a smart meter affects your energy bill

 The impact of the new smart meter on your electric bill will vary.
 Homes with older analog meters will see the highest potential increase in electric rates.
 The mechanical analog version can slow down over time as the bearings and other mechanics wear out.
 Analog meters can become increasingly inaccurate as the mechanism becomes older.
-When the new, digital version replaces the old analog meter then your electrical use is more accurately captured and billed.
+But, your electrical use becomes accurately captured and billed once the old analog meter is replaced.
 This sometimes results in increased electricity costs for some homeowners.

 The electric smart meter records and communicates hourly use of electricity.
-This capability allows the utilities to bill customers in new ways.
-One way is called time of use or TOU.
-Commercial companies are billed with time of use fees.
-This fee structure matches the use of electricity with the time it is used.
-Electricity used during the highest demand periods of the day are billed at the highest rates.
+This capability allows the utilities to bill customers in new ways, for example time of use or TOU.
+Commercial companies are billed with time of use fees which matches the use of electricity with the time it is used.
+The highest rates are billed during the highest demand periods of the day.
 Time of Use rate plans are now optional for most Californians.
 Contact your utility or visit their website(s) for further details concerning TOU in your area.

 Who pays for the smart meter installations?

-Information from SCE: Edison SmartConnect is a $1.6 billion program authorized by the California Public Utilities Commission.
-Edison SmartConnect is expected to contribute an approximate 1.6 percent increase in customer rates during the installation timeframe.
-This slight increase, expected to take effect this year, will not be applied as a line item to customer bills.
+Information from SCE: Edison SmartConnect is a $1.6 billion program authorized by the California Public Utilities Commission and is expected to contribute an approximate 1.6 percent increase in customer rates during the installation time-frame.
+This slight increase, will not be applied as a line item to customer bills.
 Rather it will be incorporated in the overall electricity rate.
 Customers can more than offset this cost by actively participating in new smart meter programs and services designed to help save energy and money.